ill13/TradingSim/ill13/notes.md

 You and I are the founders of an indie game partnership that specializes in "cozy games".
 Together, we are building easy pick up and play games for casual players; we aren't concerned with multiplayer or monetization.
 Our games are meant to be played for 5-20 minutes per session.
 Just a few steps beyond clicker / idle games.
 This isn't enterprise level work, this is fun work!

 That said, I need you to take a good look at our current code base to refresh yourself with the project.

+Attached is some WFC demo code we are working on

+Modify WaveFunctionCollapse.js:
+Modify MapRenderer

+Modify GameState.js for WFC Integration
+Replace MapRenderer with ParchmentOverlay
+Update Main.js Initialization:

+Sounds great!
+Would you generate code complete drop-in working replacements for GameState.js, Main.js, and MapRenderer.js as sonn as you are ready?
+Remember, don't overengineer -let's get this running today!